GiaEdgington/Project-Before-You-Go-API/README.md

 ## Goal

-Create a Rails restfulAPI with endpoints for users, Trips and Books.
+Create a Rails restful API with endpoints for users, Trips and Books.

 ## Getting Started: